airyhq/airy/docs/docs/getting-started/installation/gcp.md

 :::

-Once you have installed the GCloud CLI, you now need to configure the application to be able to connect to your AWS account:
+Once you have installed the GCloud CLI, you now need to configure the application to be able to connect to your GCP account:

 ```
 gcloud init